accert-dev/ACCERT/docs/source/user/output_structure.rst

 This section summarizes the parameters entered by the user.
 These inputs guide the recalculations of specific cost elements.
 Key parameters typically include:

 - **Reference Model**: The reactor model being analyzed.
-Current options are "PWR12-BE", "ABR1000", "LFR", "Heatpipe", and "Fusion".
+Current options include "PWR12-BE", "ABR1000", "AP1000", "LPSR", "LFR", "Heatpipe", "Fusion", "Stellarator", and "Mirror".
 - **Thermal Power (MWth)**: The thermal power input provided by the user.
 - **Electric Power (MWe)**: The electric power input provided by the user.